Alcidespb24/RAG/output.md

 The health care electronic funds transfers (EFT) and remittance advice transaction is the transmission of either of the following for health care:

-3.1.8 Sequence of Records for CCD Entries.
+- 3.1.8 Sequence of Records for CCD Entries.

-(ii) For the CCD Addenda Record (“7”), field 3, of the
+- (ii) For the CCD Addenda Record (“7”), field 3, of the

+55

 HIPAA Administrative Simplification Regulation Text March 2013

-# § 162.1602

-standard identified in (2) Phase III CORE 382 ERA Enrollment Data Rule, version 3.0.0, June 2012.

-(3) Phase III 360 CORE Uniform Use of CARCs and RARCs (835) Rule, version 3.0.0, June 2012.

-(4) CORE-required Code Combinations for CORE-defined Business Scenarios for the Phase III CORE 360 Uniform Use of Claim Adjustment Reason Codes and Remittance Advice Remark Codes (835) Rule, version 3.0.0, June 2012.

-(5) Phase III CORE 370 EFT &#x26; ERA Reassociation (CCD+/835) Rule, version 3.0.0, June 2012.

-(6) Phase III CORE 350 Health Care Claim Payment/Advice (835) Infrastructure Rule, version 3.0.0, June 2012, except Requirement 4.2 titled “Health Care Claim Payment/Advice Batch Acknowledgement Requirements”.

-# § 162.1603

-Operating rules for health care electronic funds transfers (EFT) and remittance advice transaction.
+# § 162.1603 Operating rules for health care electronic funds transfers (EFT) and remittance advice transaction.

-# § 162.1702

-Standards for health plan premium payments transaction.
+# § 162.1702 Standards for health plan premium payments transaction.

 The Secretary adopts the following standards for the health care electronic funds transfers (EFT) and remittance advice transaction:

 On and after January 1, 2014, the Secretary adopts the following for the health care electronic funds transfers (EFT) and remittance advice transaction:

-# (a)

-The Phase III CORE EFT &#x26; ERA Operating Rule Set, Approved June 2012 (Incorporated by reference in § 162.920) which includes the following rules:
+- (a) The Phase III CORE EFT &#x26; ERA Operating Rule Set, Approved June 2012 (Incorporated by reference in § 162.920) which includes the following rules:

-# (1)

-Phase III CORE 380 EFT Enrollment Data Rule, version 3.0.0, June 2012.

-# Payroll Deducted and Other Group Premium Payment for Insurance Products, Version 4010, May 2000

-Washington Publishing Company, 004010X061, and Addenda to Payroll Deducted and Other Group Premium Payment for Insurance Products, Version 4010, October 2002, Washington Publishing Company, 004010X061A1.
+Payroll Deducted and Other Group Premium Payment for Insurance Products, Version 4010, May 2000, Washington Publishing Company, 004010X061, and Addenda to Payroll Deducted and Other Group Premium Payment for Insurance Products, Version 4010, October 2002, Washington Publishing Company, 004010X061A1.

+# § 162.1701 Health plan premium payments transaction.

+The health plan premium payment transaction is the transmission of any of the following:

+- (a) Payment.
+- (b) Information about the transfer of funds.
+- (c) Detailed remittance information about individuals for whom premiums are being paid.
+- (d) Payment processing information to transmit health care premium payments including any of the following:

+# References

 [77 FR 1590, Jan.
 10, 2012]

 [77 FR 48043, Aug.
 10, 2012]

-# Subpart Q—Health Plan Premium Payments

-# § 162.1701

-Health plan premium payments transaction.

-The health plan premium payment transaction is the transmission of any of the following:

-# (a)

-For the period from October 16, 2003 through March 16, 2009: The ASC X12N 820—

-HIPAA Administrative Simplification Regulation Text March 2013
+HIPAA Administrative Simplification Regulation Text
+# March 2013

 (Incorporated by reference in § 162.920.)

+# Coordination of benefits

 (b) For the period from March 17, 2009 through December 31, 2011, both:

-1. The standard identified in paragraph (a) of this section, and
+- (1) The standard identified in paragraph (a) of this section, and
-2. The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Payroll Deducted and Other Group Premium Payment for Insurance Products (820), February 2007, ASC X12N/005010X218.
+- (2) The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3—Payroll Deducted and Other Group Premium Payment for Insurance Products (820), February 2007, ASC X12N/005010X218.
 (Incorporated by reference in § 162.920.)

 (c) For the period on and after January 1, 2012, the standard identified in paragraph (b)(2) of this section.